saudiatepace/node-challenge/README.md

 # Getting to Philosophy Challenge

-This project is about an api that will return a list of page title until you have reach the Philosophy page in Wikipedia using [NodeJS](https://nodejs.org/en/) programming language.
+This project is about an api that will return a list of page title until you have reach the Philosophy page in Wikipedia using [NodeJS](https://nodejs.org/en/).

 ## Getting Started